ehmatthes/pcc/updates.md

 Chapter 17
 ---

 The second half of the chapter focuses on a chart representing the most popular Python projects on GitHub.
 One of the projects that appears on the chart currently has been removed, but still appears in the results.
 This causes an error, but there's a [simple fix](chapter_17/README.html).
+Also, the font size settings have been moved from `config` to `style`.

 Questions
 ---